-If you're finding frequent breakouts on your scalp, there's a singular wise method of treatment, as Greenfield puts it: "Bottom line: check with your dermatologist!"
+If you're finding frequent breakouts on your scalp, there's a singular wise method of treatment, as Greenfield puts it: "Bottom line: Check with your dermatologist!"
 A dermatologist can help you categorize the types of breakouts you're seeing and figure out the best treatment.
-Greenfield explains, "It's important to have a dermatologist evaluate any blemishes because other more serious diseases, like cutaneous lupus and lichen planopilaris, can also result on spots on the scalp.
-These can be treated as well but require closer attention by your dermatologist."
+Greenfield explains, "It's important to have a dermatologist evaluate any blemishes because other more serious diseases, like cutaneous lupus and lichen planopilaris, can also result in spots on the scalp.
+These can be treated as well, but require closer attention by your dermatologist."

 An exfoliating scalp treatment once a week can also help clear the scalp of any excess dry skin.
 Avoid using thick or greasy hair products that will leave a film behind.
-Keep hair repair treatments and deep conditioning masks away from the scalp, instead using them to treat damaged ends as these can lend an excess of oil to the roots—the same goes for your everyday conditioner.
+Keep hair repair treatments and deep conditioning masks away from the scalp.
+Instead, use them to treat damaged ends as these can lend an excess of oil to the roots—the same goes for your everyday conditioner.
 Tea-tree oil can also be used here to treat acne as you would on your face by adding a drop to your shampoo.